SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 # Nt-Mini-Noir-Jailbreak

+**Caution: as of Nov.
+25, some users report that it is currently not possible to rollback to the official firmware.
+We recommend to wait before jailbreaking your Nt Mini Noir**

 Custom *Jailbreak* firmware for the Analogue Nt Mini v2 *Noir*:

 - New NES core 100% supports 2.0 mappers